 - If a Fund Manager tries to boost returns using derivatives that often won’t show up in the Sharpe ratio calculation either.

-- The Sharpe ratio is based on historical return so it looks backwards.
+- The Sharpe ratio is based on historical return so it looks backward.
 There is no guarantee that the Hedge fund manager will be able to generate the same type of positive returns.

 In today’s volatile market environment, it’s not uncommon to see hedge fund managers boosting returns by all means available.